International Business Management

 - English proficiency at the college level.

-- Math proficiency at the college level and computer application skills.
+- Math proficiency at the college level;

 The Importance of Learning Skills: